 The Directors have a mix of relevant skills including senior management and relevant product and advisory experience:

-Chairman (Non-Executive) – Dr Abdulla Al-Humaidi
+Chief Executive Officer – Dr Abdulla Al-Humaidi

 After studying medicine for seven years at the Royal College of Surgeons in Dublin, Ireland, Dr Abdulla has acted as CEO, executive vice chairman and chairman of several companies in Kuwait and Saudi Arabia.
 In addition to his duties as a board director, Dr Abdulla is also responsible for setting overall KEH Group strategy, including investment policies for companies in the KEH group.
 These responsibilities include investments in a variety of business sectors, primarily the medical, leisure and hotel sectors, as well as in a number of countries in addition to Kuwait, most notably the UK and Egypt.